Image by Ethan Bodnar.

 The impact of today’s fashion industry has far reaching environmental consequences.
 And while raw material production and end of use may spring to mind, the processing stage of the supply chain, which includes pre-treatment, colouration (dyeing and printing) and finishing, is often overlooked as a critical area for pivotal and positive change.

-The textile industry’s supply chain is commonly represented in four Tiers, this is used to describe the production process from raw material extraction to the finished product.
+The textile industry’s supply chain is commonly represented in four Tiers, which are used to describe the production process from raw material extraction to the finished product.
 Tier 4 includes the cultivation and extraction of raw materials from the earth, plants or animals.
 Tier 3, the processing of raw materials into yarn and other intermediate products.
-The processing stage, discussed in these articles series, falls into Tier 2, which is often referred to as material production.
+The processing stage, discussed in these articles series, falls into Tier 2 and is often referred to as material production.
 Tier 1 is the assembly and manufacturing of the final products1.

 THE ENVIRONMENTAL IMPACT OF TEXTILE PROCESSING CHEMISTRY AND MACHINERY

-Traditionally pre-treatment, colouration and finishing are referred to as wet processes as they take place in large tanks or baths filled with water that is constantly kept at a high temperature3.
-Alongside the pretreatment, colouration and finishing steps, a significant amount of water and chemistry is wasted as the fabrics also have to be washed off to remove excess dyes.
+Traditionally pretreatment, colouration and finishing are referred to as wet processes as they take place in large tanks or baths filled with water that is constantly kept at a high temperature3.
+Alongside the pretreatment, colouration and finishing steps, a significant amount of water and chemistry is wasted as the fabrics also have to be washed off to remove excess dyes and chemicals.
 Approximately 10-50% of dyes are washed out in this process, ending up in the effluent water4.

 Fashion for Good divides the processing stage in two categories to help differentiate between the chemical applied (ie: chemistry) and the process by which this chemistry is applied (ie: machinery).